Who We Are

 Currently ABC has an active board of directors with members throughout the state.
 We meet monthly throughout the year.
 The meetings last from 6:30 – 9 PM.
 See the events page for meeting locations.
 Our accomplishments for the past year have been establishing a website and reviewing our strategic plan.
 Our goal is to continue to promote breastfeeding, provide access to education, and to be an advocate for all breastfeeding families.

-The Mother of Invention by Sharon Paulson, from the 2019 Annual Breastfeeding Art Show
+Fullness by Colleen Firmin Thomas, from the 2019 Annual Breastfeeding Art Show

 The Alaska Breastfeeding Coalition Board believes that Black and Indigenous lives, families and communities matter and acknowledge that our country’s legacy is a history of racism and ongoing systemic inequities.
 Only targeted actions can begin to heal pain and advance health equity.
 We have been working hard to expand our collaboration with other Alaskan organizations which support breastfeeding and maternal/child health.